adobe/adobe-changelog-generator/README.md

 Adobe Changelog Generator
 =====================

-**Adobe Changelog Generator** is the core package that is uses to generate changelog file.
+**Adobe Changelog Generator**  is the core package that is used to generate a changelog file.
 <!-- toc -->
 * [Usage](#usage)
 * [Commands](#commands)